KaueKoschitzRoratto/TCCE_Scripts/templates/readme.txt

     Password: %passwordOpcUa%
 Please store these credentials in a save location and delete this file.

-The following user credentials have been created to access the SSH Server via SFTP for file transfer.
+The following user credentials have been created to access the SSH Server via SFTP and Remote Shell.
     SSH endpoint: %publicIp%
     Username: %usernameSsh%
     Password: %passwordSsh%
-Please store these credentials in a save location and delete this file.

-The following user credentials have been created to access the SSH Server via shell.
-    SSH endpoint: %publicIp%
-    Username: %usernameSshAdmin%
-    Password: %passwordSshAdmin%
 Please store these credentials in a save location and delete this file.

 The following user credentials have been created to allow the creation of ADS Routes to this system.